 However, I found out that South Wales offers a wide range of possibilities.
 From beaches, to castles, and from hilly market towns to actual mountains.
 All are reachable within one hour from Cardiff.

 For people who would like to learn more about the national history of this country in the United Kingdom, St Fagans National History Museum is a great place to start.
 It is one of Europe’s leading open-air museums and Wales’ most popular heritage attraction.
 The best part: it’s admission free!

-Buildings from different era’s are scattered around the woodland that is surrounding the castle’s grounds that the museum is build on.
-Historical houses, shops, gardens and chapels give a good idea of how people lived and worked in Wales throughout the centuries.
+Buildings from different eras are scattered around the woodland that is surrounding the castle’s grounds that the museum is built on.
+Historical houses, shops, gardens, and chapels give a good idea of how people lived and worked in Wales throughout the centuries.
 With craftsmen performing their jobs and interior from times long gone, it really feels like having traveled back in time.

 We even found a sleeping dragon in the ‘front yard’, and some stunning views over the moats, little islands and further out in the hills that surround the site.

 Caerphilly Castle is located 8 miles from the city center of Cardiff.
 Opening times change throughout the year – visit their website for the latest updates.

 3. Barry Island

 Barry and Barry Island became world-famous when the Television series ‘Gavin & Stacey’ aired.
 But long before the world got to know Barry, it was the locals who changed into their summer dress and went down to the beach for a dive or for a round on one of the rides of the pleasure park.